ofshvmin/wordle/readme.md

 # Attributions
-My sincere thanks to the creators who made their content available to be freely used by developers.
+My sincere thanks to the creators who have made their content available to be freely used by developers.

-Wordle: Easter Edition makes use of the font Schibsted Grotesk designed by Bakken & Bæck, Henrik Kongsvoll and is made available through Google fonts.
+Wordle: Easter Edition makes use of the font Schibsted Grotesk designed by Bakken & Bæck, Henrik Kongsvoll and made available through Google fonts.
 It can be accessed at [google fonts](https://fonts.google.com/specimen/Schibsted+Grotesk?query=schibsted+grotesk).

-Wordle: Easter Edition uses a favicon made available by Freepik in their [easeter icons](https://www.flaticon.com/free-icons/easter) collection and can be found [here](https://www.flaticon.com/free-icon/easter_9870812?term=easter&page=1&position=49&origin=tag&related_id=9870812).
+Wordle: Easter Edition uses a favicon made available by Freepik in their [easter icons](https://www.flaticon.com/free-icons/easter) collection and can be found [here](https://www.flaticon.com/free-icon/easter_9870812?term=easter&page=1&position=49&origin=tag&related_id=9870812).

 # Ice Box